FarshidNooshi/Hands-on-Machine-Learning/README.md

 I am happy to share my walksteps to learn Machine Learning approaches deeper in this repository.
 I've implemented a regression project for predicting house prices and a binary classifier for predition of 5s on MNIST dataset.

-### I will update this readme as soon as I finish my book, so this readme is a temporary readme for just presenting the idea of this repository.
+### I will update this readme as soon as I finish the book, so this readme is a temporary readme for just presenting the idea of this repository.